wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 	- Jenkins has 3 types of variables: #flashcard
 		- Environment variables
 			- In upper case.
-			- Can be global or local to any stag
+			- Can be global or local to any stage
 		- Current Build variables
 		- Parameters